Carnal Knowledge (film): Plot

 Sandy's relationship with Susan is faring no better.
-Sandy is dissatisfied and bored with the physical part of their relationship, even though he and Susan "do all the right things."
-He relates how they are "patient with each other" and concludes with a statement that perhaps sex is not "meant to be enjoyable with the person you love."
+Sandy is dissatisfied and bored with the physical part of their relationship, even though he and Susan "do all the right things".
+He relates how they are "patient with each other" and concludes with a statement that perhaps sex is not "meant to be enjoyable with the person you love".

-Sandy and Susan end their relationship.
 Sandy begins dating Cindy.
-Sandy, Cindy, Jonathan, and Bobbie find themselves together at Jonathan's apartment, where Sandy complains privately to Jonathan that Cindy gets so busy handing out instructions in bed that it's like a close-order drill.
-Jonathan suggests to Sandy that they trade partners, to "liven things up a bit."
+Sandy, Cindy, Jonathan, and Bobbie find themselves together at Jonathan's apartment, where Sandy complains privately to Jonathan about his sex life with Cindy.
+Jonathan suggests to Sandy that they trade partners, to "liven things up a bit".
 Sandy goes to the bedroom looking for Bobbie.
 Cindy dances with Jonathan and reprimands him for attempting to bed her with Sandy nearby, but indicates she is open to seeing him on his own, saying he should contact her at a more appropriate time.
 In the meantime, upset by an earlier fight with Jonathan about her desire to get married, Bobbie has attempted suicide.
 She is found by Sandy, who calls the hospital to have her taken to intensive care.

-Years later, a now-middle-aged Jonathan presents a slideshow entitled "Ballbusters on Parade" to Sandy (also middle-aged) and Sandy's 18-year-old girlfriend, Jennifer.
+In 1970, Jonathan presents a slideshow entitled "Ballbusters on Parade" to Sandy and Sandy's 18-year-old girlfriend, Jennifer.
 The slideshow consists of pictures of Jonathan's various loves throughout his life.
 He skips awkwardly over a slide of Susan, but not before Sandy notices.
-He also shows an image of Bobbie, saying they are divorced and had one child together, and he is paying her alimony.
-Jennifer leaves in tears.
-Sandy idolizes his new lover, explaining that "she knows worlds which I cannot begin to touch yet."
-Jonathan believes his friend is deluding himself.
+He also shows an image of Bobbie, saying they are divorced and have one child together, and he is paying her alimony.
+Jennifer and Sandy leave wordlessly.
+Some time later, Jonathan and Sandy walk down Park Avenue and discuss their lives.

-Time passes.
-Jonathan remains successful, but is alone.
-A prostitute is with him, and they go through a ritual dialogue about male/female relationships which is apparently a script written by Jonathan.
-At the end, the prostitute recites a monologue (again scripted by Jonathan) praising his power and "perfection," which apparently has become the only way Jonathan can now get an erection.
+Jonathan solicits a prostitute named Louise, and they go through a ritual dialogue about male–female relationships which is apparently a script written by Jonathan.
+At the end, Louise recites a monologue (again scripted by Jonathan) praising his power and "perfection", which apparently has become the only way Jonathan can now get an erection.